AlexTISYoung/snipar/README.md

 # Installing From Source
-To install from source, clone the git repository, and in the directory containing the SNIPar source code, at the shell type:
+To install from source, clone the git repository, and in the directory containing the *snipar* source code, at the shell type:

     python setup.py install

 # Running tests
 To check that the code is working properly and that the C modules have been compiled, you should run tests.
 To run the tests, after the installation run this command: